MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors: Implementation Details

 \section{Implementation Details}

 We use standard off-the-shelf video feature extractors without any fine-tuning.
 We use VGG \cite{simonyan2014very} feature for Charades-STA and C3D \cite{tran2015learning} feature for ActivityNet and TACoS following the previous work \cite{wang2022negative}.
-We train RMMN and MMN on 1 NVIDIA RTX A6000 GPU and early stop by averaging scores of all evaluation metrics.
+We train all VMR models on 1 NVIDIA RTX A6000 GPU and early stop by averaging scores of all evaluation metrics.